 Once you’ve done your due diligence and completed your handbook, you’ll need to:

 1. Train managers.
-Managers need to understand everything in the handbook so they can answer questions and effectively manage based on its standards.
+Restaurant managers need to understand everything in the handbook so they can answer questions and effectively manage based on its standards.
 Having documented expectations can prove counterproductive if they are applied unevenly, so make sure that every manager is enforcing the rules stated in your handbook.

 2. Train employees.
 It’s also in everyone’s best interest for all employees to have a clear understanding of everything in your handbook, so simply handing it out and asking them to sign it isn’t enough.
 During pre-opening training, dedicate at least an hour to go over the most important points of your handbook and require everyone to read it before signing.
 Giving everyone a quiz on its contents is a good way to ensure that employees understand critical topics.
 Employees that have a clear understanding of what they should expect to give and to receive from their employer are more comfortable and confident, allowing them to do a better job.